Can AI Beat Human Designers in Creating Book Covers?

 As technology continues to evolve, it's reasonable to anticipate that AI's capabilities in creative fields will expand.
 Future versions of AI may offer advanced design tools with improved emotional understanding and cultural sensitivity.

 For the moment, it's essential to acknowledge that while AI can support the design process, it will not replace human creativity anytime soon.
-Authors and publishers should view AI as a helpful resource while valuing the artistry that skilled designers bring.
+Authors and publishers should view AI as a helpful resource, valuing the artistry that skilled designers bring.

 Comments